Avivbens/c-programming-uni-portfolio/README.md

 All code in this repository is written in ANSI C (C90) programming language.
 The code is compiled using GCC compiler.

-CI actions would check the code in `windows-2019` environment, for evert PR and push to the `master` branch.
+CI actions would check the code in `windows-2019` environment, for every PR and push to the `master` branch.

 ## Description